Ravi Verma's depiction of the abduction of Sita in the Ramayana

 - Wicked Cultured: Ravana is supposed to be one of these.

 - Wicked Stepmother: Rama, his brother Laxman and his wife were exiled from their Kingdom for 14 years because Kaikeyi, his stepmother wanted her son Bharat to be king.
-Subverted in that she was actually portrayed as being like Rama's own mother, being magnanimous and kind and absolutely overjoyed when she learned that Dasarath, the King wanted to crown Rama as the Crown Prince.
-But unfortunately, her evil maid stepped in to do the brainwashing.
+Zigzagged in that she was actually portrayed as being like Rama's own mother, being magnanimous and kind and absolutely overjoyed when she learned that Dasarath, the King wanted to crown Rama as the Crown Prince.
+The influence of her evil maid and the gods themselves hardening her heart lead her to make her request to Dasarath.

 - Woman Scorned: Suparnaka.
 Also Sita in some versions.